gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-RMSServerAuthentication.md

 ### -BposTenantId
 Specifies the BposTenantId value (the tenant ID) to which the service principal belongs.

+Applies to Azure RMS only.
+Specify this parameter with the *AppPrincipal* parameter and the *Key* parameter.

 ```yaml
 Type: String
 Parameter Sets: (All)